-Join Gary, Chief Project Manager at Nature Discovery, as he attempts to summit Kilimanjaro with a small group of guests.
+Join Gary, General Manager at Nature Discovery, as he attempts to summit Kilimanjaro with a small group of guests.
 A midnight start to reach the summit – the group make the final push to the Roof of Africa.

 Sleep deprivation can affect anyone.
 Is it the altitude and trying to sleep with less oxygen above 4700m?
 Is it the excitement of summitting or is it nerves of what to expect?
 I go through checklists in my head of what I’m wearing and what layers will come off first; what I am packing in my day bag, and will my snacks be easily accessible, and hopefully they won’t freeze.
 Do I have enough water?
 Hopefully, that won’t freeze too.
 I must remember to pack my mobile phone in an inside pocket so it gets body warmth as batteries have a tendency to stop working when they reach freezing temperatures.